 Brand Your Twitter Profile

-The first thing to do is create your Twitter profile.
-It is best that you use your company name to ensure you’re easily identified by prospects and customers; this will also ensure that your company name appears in your profile’s URL. (ie:twitter.com/ABCcompany).
+The first thing to do is to create your profile.
+It is best that you use your company name to ensure you’re easily identified by prospects and customers; this will also ensure that your company name appears in your profile’s URL. (ie:Emarkable/ABCcompany).
 Similar to most other social media sites, you have the ability to complete a short biography section, identify your location and upload a profile picture.
 Ensure that these elements are all reflective of your business’ products, services, goals and mission.
 Consistency is important as you work to represent your brand online.

 Additionally, you can take your branding to the next level by customising your profile design.
 Although Twitter provides default layouts for users, it is great practice to create a custom design and incorporate your company colours in order to distinguish your company style and image.
-A few interesting examples on Twitter include http://twitter.com/OfficeDepot and http://twitter.com/WholeFoods.
+A few interesting examples on the site include http://twitter.com/OfficeDepot and http://twitter.com/WholeFoods.
 Like Office Depot and Whole Foods, your business can create a distinctive Twitter profile with your own branded background image and specific text colours consistent with your business logo.
 Ultimately, branding every aspect of your Twitter profile –from your biography to the colours on your text and background –will help your business establish style and personality.

 Twitter lists allow you to organise the people you follow on Twitter into specific groups.
 For instance, you can create lists for your competitors, customers or different industry networks.
 Twitter lists may be private or you can make them publicly accessible; in either case, lists enable you to segment the information streaming in through your Twitter feed.
 Segmenting people into lists helps you more effectively listen to and monitor your market.
 Further, a good Twitter list also improves your visibility in your market.
 Some benefits may include: